 There is a small single track that will lead you around the top of the bulb to the other side where the most impressive art is.

 I would head down to the beach from here as that is where the sculptures are.

 After you go around the bend on the beach and into the northeast part of the park, you will see all of the sculptures, the first of which is a man riding a wooden dragon.
 These are awesome, and there is a lot to see.

 The walkway here is lined with a half dozen of these “people” with the most impressive being the women raising her hands at the end.

 Take some time to explore them, but make sure not to mess with them.

 After coming around the corner, you will see a few more small installations, including a painted bench in the middle of a muddy beach.

-I am not a fan of people doing this kind of stuff on regular trails as it is incredibly disrespectful, but in a place like this, which was a trash dumping ground for a half century, it is interesting to see this type of art reclaiming the area.
+I am not a fan of people doing this kind of stuff on regular trails, as it is incredibly disrespectful.
+Still, in a place like this, which was a trash dumping ground for a half century, it is interesting to see this type of art reclaiming the area.

-I am not sure how long these pieces will be here, and I heard there was a lot more back in the day, but be sure to come explore the area if you are into urban explorations like this and let me know what you think in the comments.
+I am not sure how long these pieces will be here, and I heard there was a lot more back in the day, but be sure to visit the area if you are into urban explorations like this and let me know what you think in the comments.